Dartvauder/NeuroSandboxWebUI/README.md

 ## Description:

 Simple and easy interface for use of different neural network models.
-You can chat with LLM using text or voice input, Stable Diffusion for generating images and AudioCraft for generating audio
+You can chat with LLM using text or voice input, StableDiffusion for generating images and AudioCraft for generating audio

 The goal of the project - to create the easiest possible application to use neural network models

 ### LLM: ![1](https://github.com/Dartvauder/NeuroSandboxWebUI/assets/140557322/418a90e9-cb45-4d54-92c6-bdcda2711ba9)

-### Stable Diffusion:
+### StableDiffusion:
  #### txt2img: ![2](https://github.com/Dartvauder/NeuroSandboxWebUI/assets/140557322/b1f95343-48d4-4251-80ec-1599d3781a36)
  #### img2img: ![3](https://github.com/Dartvauder/NeuroSandboxWebUI/assets/140557322/d9cea6c8-184b-4b7e-9853-ed96d6150df2)
  #### inpaint: ![4](https://github.com/Dartvauder/NeuroSandboxWebUI/assets/140557322/3f3cf73e-852d-4260-8cc7-6f01e6d71a82)